Export all active and blocked users from office 365 using powershell

-When you block a user’s sign-in on Microsoft 365, They’ll automatically be signed out of all Microsoft services within 60 minutes.
-Its a best practice to regularly monitor Office 365 active users and also the users where sign-in has been blocked.
-In this blog post, we will see how to find all active users and blocked users and Export it in to a CSV file.
+When you block a user’s sign-in on Microsoft 365, they will automatically be signed out of all Microsoft services within 60 minutes.
+It is a best practice to regularly monitor active users in Microsoft 365, including those for whom sign-in has been blocked.

-• Open Powershell console as an administrator.
+1. Open the PowerShell console as an administrator.

 Install Microsoft Azure Active Directory Module